rusben/dawm6-cookies-angularjs/README.md

 #dawm6-cookies-angularjs

-DAWM6 Cookies AngularJS is an scholar project to introduce AngularHS Framework.
+DAWM6 Cookies AngularJS is an scholar project to introduce AngularJS Framework.

-This projects shows how to use cookies in AngularJS with the ngCookies directive.
+This project shows how to use cookies in AngularJS with the ngCookies directive.